section-engineering-education/engineering-education/articles/introduction-to- virtual- environments-and-dependency-managers/index.md

 **[Poetry](https://python-poetry.org/docs/)** is popularly known as a very feature-rich Python tool for project dependency management.
 It comes wrapped with a powerful CLI for creating and managing Python projects.

 #### Features
-* Rich with features.
+* It comes with a `pyproject.toml` file that contains a `tool.poetry` section that is composed of several sections like README.md, name, author [etc](https://python-poetry.org/docs/pyproject/) for project documentation.
-* It is faster than most virtual environment tools
+* It is faster than most virtual environment tools.
 * It allows declaration the libraries your project depends on and it will manage (install/update) them for you

 #### Installation